 I can’t say for certain that the swapped ingredients are equally as effective as parabens, but I can say that phenoxyethanol is frequently used as a preservative because it’s known for being effective.
 It also helps that the bottle sports an air-tight pump.

-It seems that Clinique made the right move in reformulating its much-beloved lotion.
+It seems that Clinique made the right move in reformulating its much-beloved lotion with the new Clinique Dramatically Different Moisturizer Plus.
 For the most part, the changes take the product from something very basic to something with many of dermatologists’ favorite ingredients.
 In other words, it was time for a facelift.
 Swapping parabens for Trisodium EDTA and Phenoxyethanol might win over some more devotees, though whether the antibacterial effects are equal to the original formula is something I can’t say with certainty.
 The only downside I see is that some new ingredients — such as sunflower seed oil — might make it slightly more allergenic for some, but I don’t see it being a large-scale problem.
 Overall, though, Clinique Dramatically Different Moisturizing Lotion Plus is a notable improvement on the old formula.